sahana/eden/docs/en/dev/modules.rst

 Creating modules
 ================

-e-cidadania is extensible through modules, even if the installation procesdures are not working yet.
+e-cidadania is extensible through modules, which are nothing more than django apps.

+.. warning:: If you want to install modules, you will have to do it on deployment.
+             Django does not support modules hotplugging.

 Structure
 ---------